mstksg/inCode/copy/entries/kmeans.md

 The Haskell
 -----------

-We're going to be dealing with points in a vector space and norms between them, so a good thing to each for is the *[linear][]* library, which offers types for 2D vectors, 3D vectors, etc. and how to deal with them as points in a vector space. *Linear* offers an abstraction over multiple vector space points, where in `p a`, `p` is a vector space over field `a`.
-The library has `V2 a` for 2D points, so `V2 Double` is essentially $\mathbb{R}^2$, a 2 dimensional point with double-valued components.
+We're going to be dealing with points in a vector space and distances between them, so a good thing to each for is the *[linear][]* library, which offers types for 2D vectors, 3D vectors, etc. and how to deal with them as points in a vector space. *linear* offers an abstraction over multiple vector space points.
+A point has type `p a`: `p` is a vector space over field `a`.
+The library has `V2 a` for 2D points, so `V2 Double` is *essentially* $\mathbb{R}^2$, a 2 dimensional point with double-valued components.

 [linear]: http://hackage.haskell.org/package/linear

-Now we want a collection of k cluster centers.
-We can use *[vector-sized][]* for a fixed-size collection of items, `Vector k (V2 Double)` for k 2-D points, or `Vector k p` for k of any type of points.[^vector]
+We want a collection of k cluster centers.
+We can use *[vector-sized][]* for a fixed-size collection of items, `Vector k (V2 Double)` for k 2-D double points, or `Vector k (p a)` for k of any type of points.[^vector]

 [^vector]: Be mindful, for `Vector` here we are using things strictly as a "fixed-sized collection of values", whereas for *linear*, we have types like